msx752/PakExplorer/README.md

 ## Features
 * Open and browse UE4 pak files including encrypted ones
 * Extract any file from the pak
-* Automatically decrypts encrypted files when extracted
+* Automatically decrypt encrypted files when extracted
 * Export file list

 ## In Development